-Prof. Vilas presented about the "Don't Burn The Heritage", a low-carbon tourism program in a world heritage city of Sukhothai.
-The program aims to encourage tourists to spend time outdoors in order to reduce indoor energy consumption.
-He pointed that the primary barrier is the lack of cooperation with multi-stakeholder network and therefore suggest the enhancing communication among different stakeholder groups for effective program implementation.
+Prof. Vilas presented about the "Don't Burn The Heritage", a low-carbon tourism program in a world heritage city of Sukhothai, Thailand implemented by Designated Area for Sustainable Tourism Administration (DASTA).
+The aims of the program are to encourage tourists to spend more time outdoors, reduce motorized use, and minimize indoor energy consumption at hotels by providing incentive as discount coupons for targeted activities.
+He pointed that the primary barrier is the lack of cooperation with multi-stakeholder network.
+He suggested that enhancing communication among different stakeholder groups is necessary for effective implementation of such programs.